alinex/node-validator/README.md

 - `env:ENV_NAME` - to specify an environment variable
 - `file:/xxx.txt` - to specify a file content

+A value will be searched in each given reference till one is found.
+If nothing found the `VAL` setting is used or nothing.

 ### Use references in structure definition